 Me?
 I’m all for anything that works.
 And I’ll use a technique if it works, even if I don’t understand the underlying mechanism that makes it work.
 But the scientist in me always has to ask the question why?
 If it works, why does it work?
 So I’m always on the lookout for answers.

-I met Michelle Coletti, an Occupational Therapist, at a Meet and Greet/Book Signing with Ken Siri and Tony Lyons at Emerge and See Education Center in New York City.
+I met occupational therapist Michelle Coletti at a meet-and-greet/book signing with Ken Siri and Tony Lyons at Emerge and See Education Center in New York City.
 That night she mentioned a concept I had never heard before: “mirror neurons.”
 She sent me to her website Waters Edge Healing where she’d posted three papers that she’d written on the subject.
 Three Italian researchers started researching the neurological function of the brain using electrodes attached to monkeys’ brains.
-They discovered that the same “motor neurons” that fired when the monkey was actually doing a task, were also fired when the monkey watched someone else (human or monkey) doing the same task.
+They discovered that the same “motor neurons” that fired when the monkey was actually doing a task were also fired when the monkey watched someone else (human or monkey) doing the same task.

 They further discovered that those neurons were crucial for the act of imitation.
 If the neurons fire while you are watching someone do something, you can use them to produce the same movements.
 If they do not fire, you cannot.
 What happens if there is something wrong with those neurons and they don’t fire in response to a stimulus?
 You have trouble with imitation.
 If you are looking at someone doing something and your mirror neurons are not firing, you will not be able to imitate that activity.
 This is true even if the “something” is a facial expression.
 If you smile at someone with dysfunctional mirror neurons, that someone is unlikely to smile back.
 And, as Tanya Chartrand and John Bargh discovered, if you don’t imitate someone’s expression — even if it’s just internally by the firing of your mirror neurons — you are unlikely to empathize with them.
 The firing of the mirror neurons takes place before your awareness of your own emotional state.
 If the neurons don’t fire, your limbic system (the emotional center of your brain) is not activated, and empathy is lacking.